 The recommended dosage of Lipozene is two capsules, 30 minutes before meals, up to three times per day.
 This equals 4.5 grams of glucomannan, which is slightly higher than the tolerable daily dosage of the root.
 (4)

 How does Lipozene work?
-Well, glucomannan is an insoluble fiber that travels through the stomach without breaking down.
-More than most other fiber products, glucomannan has an astounding ability to thicken substances.
+Well, glucomannan is an insoluble fermentable dietary fiber, in contrast to a soluble fermentable fiber or soluble fiber, that travels through the stomach without breaking down.
+More than most other high-fiber products, glucomannan has an astounding ability to thicken substances.
 When Lipozene tablets hit the stomach, they expand stomach contents and suppress appetite, resulting in a “full” feeling after a very small meal.

 As the product travels through your digestive system, it activates the bowels to move more rapidly, another method by which Lipozene can result in a loss of pounds.